madarvishian/madarvishian/README.md

-- 👋 Hi, I’m an artificial intelligence and robotics M.Sc. student at SUT
+- 👋 Hi, I’m an artificial intelligence and robotics M.Sc. student